 It's vital that Council hears from the community to inform their decision-making.
 Interested community members are invited to provide input to Council at a Committee of the Whole Public Meeting.
-A written notice is sent a minimum of 20 days before the public meeting to all residents living within 150 metres (sometimes more) of the site in question.
-At the public meeting, the landowner will present their plans, Councillors may comment or ask questions and members of the public may share their feedback if they have pre-registered to speak at the meeting.
+A written notice is sent a minimum of 20 days before the public meeting to all residents, landowners and stakeholders living within 150 metres (sometimes more) of the site in question.
+At the public meeting, the landowner will present their plans, Councillors may comment or ask questions and members of the public may share their their feedback in writing or verbally if they have pre-registered to speak at the meeting.
 The purpose of this meeting is to inform and solicit feedback from Council and the community including residents, businesses and interest groups - no decision is made at this time.
-Public meetings are not held for site plan applications, draft plan of subdivision applications or certain types of condominium applications.
+Public meetings are not held for site plan applications, draft plan of subdivision applications or draft plan of condominium applications.